APMplusplus/falkon/README.md

 For example,

-Conv1d++ class is a layer that enables temporal convolutions during eval. &nbsp;
+Conv1d++ class is a layer that enables temporal convolutions during eval.<br>
-ResidualDilatedCausalConv1d is a module built on top of Conv1d++ &nbsp;
+ResidualDilatedCausalConv1d is a module built on top of Conv1d++ <br>
 Wavenet is a model built on top of ResidualDilatedCausalConv1d

-LSTM++ class is a layer that enables learning initial hidden states based on condition. &nbsp;
+LSTM++ class is a layer that enables learning initial hidden states based on condition. <br>
-VariationalEncoderDecoder is a module built on top of LSTM++ &nbsp;
+VariationalEncoderDecoder is a module built on top of LSTM++ <br>
 ImageCaptioning is a model built on top of VariationalEncoderDecoder